 Year 4 - Italy

 Welcome to Italy class.
 We are in Year 4 and our teacher is Miss Wild.
-Mrs Rix is our Teaching Assistant.
+Miss Maxam and Mrs Fortescue are our Teaching Assistants.

 At last the Roman Chariots are finished and this week we have been evaluating them.
 We compared them to pictures of chariots on the Internet to see how they were similar and different and also to our designs in our books to compare our original idea with our finished product.
 We thought about what worked well and how we could improve our models if we were to make them again.

 Continuing with the Roman theme, we have started to design and make a Roman Chariot.
 We measured and marked our wood before using the hack saws to cut lengths to construct the base of our chariot.
 We used right angled triangles to strengthen the corners and will add sides to complete our model.

 As our topic this term has been the Romans, we finished the term by baking some Roman bread.
 We measured the ingredients and kneaded the dough and then shaped it before leaving it to rise in a warm place (by the staff room radiators!)

 We enjoyed the loaves with some grapes.
 They were very tasty.